surendp/surendp/README.md

 ### My Projects

 #### Rostergrid
-Rostergrid is a full fledged web application containing 1 backend application, 2 backend applications, and 1 landing page.
+Rostergrid is a full fledged web application containing 1 backend application, 2 frontend applications, and 1 landing page.
 It is a shift scheduling system created for companies implementing a shift based work system.
 The technologies used are: Node, Express, PostgreSQL, React, Redux, and SCSS.

 #### Himalayan Kitchen
 Himalayan Kitchen is a website project created for learning purposes.
 It contains an API powered backend that serves the lunch and alacarte menu from multiple text files.
 The technologies used are: Java, Spring boot, React, CSS, Maven, Webpack, and npm.